vikasprajapati-01/Plagiarism_Check_Tool/README.md

 1. Upload file(s) to `POST /api/v1/pipeline/run` and pick a `target_column` (or leave as `"auto"`).
 2. Optionally call `POST /api/v1/pipeline/columns` first to see what columns are available.
 3. Pipeline reads and normalizes entries from the target column.
-4. Exact/fuzzy/semantic/AI/web/license methods run in-memory; cross-compare runs across all uploaded files.
+4. Exact/fuzzy/semantic/AI/web/license methods run in-memory; cross-compare runs only for `.xlsx` files (and `.xlsx` inside ZIPs).
 5. API returns a `PipelineRunResult` JSON payload (results are not stored in the database).

 ### Server-side Pipeline Flow (registered batches only)